4l3xBB/Cyb3rBook/content/000 INBOX/KITTY.md

 >

 Download the binary and its related files from the [project's release page](https://github.com/kovidgoyal/kitty/releases).
-The required one, in this [[SETUP|Environment Setup]] is the _Linux amd64 binary bundle_
+The required one, in this [[DESKTOP SETUP|Environment Setup]] is the _Linux amd64 binary bundle_

 Being _root_ →